linghong/react-redux-boilerplate/README.md

 ####step 1.
 Install Heroku CLI in your computer.
 ####step 2.
 Open a new repository in your heroku account.
 ####step 3.
 Add your heroku repo to your local repository.
 ####step 4.
-For MAC environment,  remove the word 'SET' and only use "NODE_ENV=production" in the package.json file.
-####step 4.
 Add and commit the code in your local repository and push it to your heroku master
 ```bash
 $ git add .